centrifugal/centrifugo/docs/content/faq.md

 ### Can I use Centrifugo without reverse-proxy like Nginx before it?

 Yes, you can - Go standard library designed to allow this.
-But proxy before Centrifugo can be very useful for load balancing clients for example.
+Though proxy before Centrifugo can be very useful for load balancing clients.

 ### Does Centrifugo work with HTTP/2?